-Heart attacks, strokes, and other cardiovascular incidents can be cut by 20 to 40 percent through use of a polypill which combines three blood pressure medications and a lipid lowering medication taken alone or with aspirin.
+Heart attacks, strokes, and other cardiovascular incidents can be cut by 20 to 40 percent through the use of a polypill which combines three blood pressure medications and a lipid-lowering medication taken alone or with aspirin.

 An international study of people with no previous heart disease or stroke, but at intermediate risk, found the polypill alone may reduce the risk of heart attack, stroke, revascularization procedures (such as angioplasty or heart surgery) or other cardiovascular incidents by about 20 percent, and the combination of the polypill and aspirin may reduce those cardiovascular events by up to 40 percent.

 “This is the start of a transformational approach to preventing heart disease.
 We could save millions of people from experiencing serious heart disease or stroke each year with effective use of the polypill and aspirin,” said Salim Yusuf, co-principal investigator for the study and a professor of medicine at McMaster University in Canada.

 As the most common serious illness globally, cardiovascular diseases account for about 18 million deaths each year, with more than 80 percent of those in low-income and middle-income countries.
 More than 40 million people around the world are impacted by cardiovascular events each year if those who recover from a heart attack or stroke are included.

 “A polypill is not only effective, it is likely to be cost-effective since it is based on using commonly used generic drugs,” said Prem Pais, co-principal investigator of the study and professor of St. John’s Medical College and Research Institute in Bangalore, India.
 “A polypill is convenient for patients to use as it combines several effective drugs in a single pill and is taken once a day, which would be expected to improve adherence.”